doublej89/inspiring_bd_mobile/README.md

 # Inspirng Bangladesh Mobile

-To setup locally on Windows, follow the instructions given in the official react native documentation:
+To setup locally on Windows, follow the instructions given in the Getting Started page of the official react native documentation:

 https://facebook.github.io/react-native/docs/getting-started